bguijt/turingpi2/projects/talos/shell/README.md

    commandline tool is of the same version as this image!** One way to deal with separate `talosctl` versions is by using [asdf](https://asdf-vm.com) and the [asdf-talosctl](https://github.com/bjw-s/asdf-talosctl) plugin, which I did.
 3. Make sure you have a TuringPi 2 board, BMC updated to at least 2.0.5, 4 RK1 units installed and 4 M.2 NVMe SSD units attached.
-4. Make sure your RK1 units each have a fixed IP address.
+4. Make sure your RK1 units each have a fixed IP address (preferably, for Cilium BGP, in their own VLAN).

 Let's go!